 What additional mechanisms, if any, should be foreseen for implementation related discussions (beyond those that take place with the IRT); How should feedback via public comments on proposed policy language be handled where attempts to changes the consensus recommendation are evident? (charter question 3);

-How is feedback as well as the flagging of potential issues to the GNSO Council by the IRT managed, what mechanism should be used to to formally 'object' (should there a way to first address this in the IRT or is there an immediate need to escalate to GNSO Council)? (charter question 4 & 5)
+How is feedback as well as the flagging of potential issues to the GNSO Council by the IRT managed and what mechanism should be used to formally 'object' (should there a way to first address this in the IRT or is there an immediate need to escalate to GNSO Council)? (charter question 4 & 5)

-Composition - How to balance the need between expert input / participation and ensuring that participants are familiar with the original policy recommendations and PDP WG deliberations?, What is the appropriate level of knowledge for participation in an IRT? (charter question 5)
+Composition - How to balance the need between expert input / participation and ensuring that participants are familiar with the original policy recommendations and PDP WG deliberations?
+What is the appropriate level of knowledge for participation in an IRT? (charter question 5)

 Could/should an IRT or implementation effort proceed if even after outreach there are not sufficient qualified volunteers to ensure that key affected parties are participating? (charter Question 5)